mooseware/matahari/README.md

 This bundle enables nicer debugging by spying on vars while a script executes.
 You could also set time- or memory-marker to see, which time it took to get from start to the specified time-marker, or how much memory is being consumed on a certain point.
 All markers can be printed out at the end of the espionage.

+There are at least three filters available to be used:
+- matahari_board: appends the logged items as HTML to your view
+- matahari_ff: pushes the logged items to your FirePHP console (you'll need to have [Firebug](https://addons.mozilla.org/de/firefox/addon/firebug/) & [FirePHP](http://www.firephp.org/) installed)
+- matahari_chrome: pushes the logged items to your ChromePHP console (you'll need to have [ChromePHP](http://www.chromephp.com/) installed)

 Here's how to use Matahari:

     Route::get('/', array('after' => 'matahari_board', function()